-2.19 Principal Officer
+2.14 Principal Officer

-- a) Banks should appoint a senior management officer to be designated as Principal Officer.
-Banks should ensure that the Principal Officer is able to act independently and report directly to the senior management or to the Board of Directors.
+(a) Banks should appoint a senior management officer to be designated as Principal Officer.
 Principal Officer shall be located at the head/corporate office of the bank and shall be responsible for monitoring and reporting of all transactions and sharing of information as required under the law.
-He will maintain close liaison with enforcement agencies, banks and any other institution which are involved in the fight against money laundering and combating financing of terrorism - b) Further, the role and responsibilities of the Principal Officer should include overseeing and ensuring overall compliance with regulatory guidelines on KYC/AML/CFT issued from time to time and obligations under the Prevention of Money Laundering Act, 2002, rules and regulations made thereunder, as amended form time to time.
-The Principal Officer will also be responsible for timely submission of CTR, STR and reporting of counterfeit notes and all
+He will maintain close liaison with enforcement agencies, banks and any other institution which are involved in the fight against money laundering and combating financing of terrorism.
+With a view to enable the Principal Officer to discharge his responsibilities, it is advised that the Principal Officer and other appropriate staff should have timely access to customer identification data and other CDD information, transaction records and other relevant information.
+Further, banks should ensure that the Principal Officer is able to act independently and report directly to the senior management or to the Board of Directors.

+(b) The Principal Officer will be responsible for timely submission of CTR, STR and reporting of counterfeit notes to FIU-IND.

+(c) The Principal Officer will also oversee and ensure overall compliance with regulatory guidelines on KYC / AML / CFT issued from time to time and obligations under the Prevention of Money Laundering Act, 2002, rules and regulations made thereunder, as amended from time to time.